MananKGarg/NCC-Magazine/Timeline/ATC Day 1.md

 counselling campaign .
 The campaign was organised in association with Abhyuday , the social body of IIT Bombay .
 With the aim of mentoring and guiding the school students about the prodigious career opportunities available in various streams and fields of profession , the cadets visited various schools across the city .
 The students were also given a brief insight about streams like science , commerce and arts .
 Also the cadets tried to break some myths regarding the same .
 Apart from career guidance , they also motivated the school students to follow their dreams and passion fervently .
-After this campaign , all cadets were then briefed about the schedule of the camp and many upcoming events
+After this campaign , all cadets gathered in the NCC area and then were briefed about the schedule of the camp and many upcoming events .